Big Brother 2023-2024, eliminated: who was eliminated today

-BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Friday 15 September 2023, on Canale 5?
-No contestant had to leave the House.
-At the end of the last episode, the first of the new edition, five competitors ended up nominated but only to be “elected” immune in view of the next televoting.
+BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Monday 18 September 2023, on Canale 5?
+In the nominations, and therefore at risk of elimination, were: Vittorio, Grecia, Giselda and Rosy.
+The one who had to leave the house was… UPDATING NEWS…

 How to vote